biagiomaf/smart-comfyui-gallery/README.md

 # SmartGallery for ComfyUI ✨
 ### Your Visual Hub with Universal Workflow Recall, Upload Magic & Intelligent Organization

+## 🎯 Every ComfyUI User's Dream: Complete Browser-Based Control

+Your output gallery is overflowing with generations.<br>You need to **organize them on the fly**—even when ComfyUI isn't running.<br> You want to click once and instantly see which workflow created that stunning image or video, with a visual node summary showing even the source images you started from.<br>When you launch multiple generations, you want immediate web gallery updates.<br>You need to delete files, move them between folders, create new ones—all from your browser.<br>Filter by filename, download workflows as JSON, and do it all seamlessly on Windows, Linux, or Docker.

+**Whether you're a tech beginner or an advanced user, do all of this from your PC browser or your smartphone.**<br>Perfect mobile visualization included. ✨

+---
 <p align="center">
   <img src="assets/gallery_from_pc_screen.png" alt="SmartGallery Interface" width="800">
 </p>